 On August 28, 2017 multiple environmental groups announced they would sue EPA over its failure to regulate methane emissions from existing oil and gas infrastructure.
 (Recall from the History section: once a final rule for new sources of methane is issued, EPA may be obligated to set methane standards for existing sources.
 This could control methane pollution from all existing oil and gas infrastructure in the United States.)

 On November 8, 2017 EPA issued two Notices of Data Availability to justify delaying the rule and solicit comments on proposed changes.
 The Notices provide new information on EPA’s authority to stay the rule and “technological, resource, and economic challenges with implementing fugitive emissions requirements…,” as well as an updated cost-benefit analysis of delaying the rule.
-EPA is taking comments on the Notices until December 8, 2017, leaving the rule in effect for at least another 30 days.
+EPA took comments on the Notices until December 8, 2017, leaving the rule in effect for at least another 30 days, pending EPA publishing a final rule.

 For More Information